jcmrs/claude-github-mcp-server-integration/FUTURE-CONCEPTS.md

 ## Research Questions

+### Specialized Conversation Identity Management (Added 2025-08-28)
+- How to systematically verify specialized conversation identity in repository coordination?
+- What identity verification protocols work best for cross-conversation handoffs?
+- Should specialized conversations have repository-based identity registration?
+- How to handle identity conflicts or version management for specialized conversations?

 ### Specialized Conversation Management (Added 2025-08-28)
 - How many specialized conversation types are optimal before complexity becomes unwieldy?
-- What's the best way to coordinate between multiple specialized conversations?
+- What's the best way to coordinate between multiple specialized conversations with distinct identities?
-- Should specialized conversations have repository status tracking?
+- Should specialized conversations have repository status tracking with identity attribution?
-- How to handle versioning of specialized conversations (v1, v2, etc.)?
+- How to handle versioning of specialized conversations (v1, v2, etc.) with identity continuity?

 ### Command System Optimization (Added 2025-08-28)
 - What command combinations provide most workflow value?